Allergy Shots in Charleston, SC: What to Know

 Can I get allergy treatment at home in Charleston, SC?

 Yes.
-Curex delivers sublingual immunotherapy drops directly to Charleston residents after a telehealth consultation with a board-certified allergist.
-At $59/month, it eliminates the need for weekly office visits, which can cost $50–$125 per shot visit in Charleston.
+Curex offers at-home SCIT allergy shots delivered directly to Charleston residents.
+After a telehealth consultation with a board-certified allergist, your personalized SCIT serum is delivered to your door with Virtual Shot Room supervision by trained Curex clinical staff for first injections.
+At $129/month, it eliminates the need for weekly clinic visits, which can cost $50–$125 per shot visit in Charleston.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.